martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-12-22-zero-to-trusted.markdown

 All seemed well, and it looked like I will just manage to reach my target.
 Until this [question](http://stackoverflow.com/questions/41152287/print-out-per-each-sublist-items-at-time).
 A 50 point bounty, and a reasonably simple question.
 The best part?
 There was no answer to it.
 I spent the next half an hour drafting the best possible answer and it worked out!
 I won the bounty and got an additional 75 points.
 I was very close now.

 The next day, I wrote 5-6 answers, all of which were accepted and received 1 or 2 upvotes.
-I sailed through my goal and I was awarded the title of a "Trusted User"!
+I sailed through my goal and I was awarded the title of a "Established User"!

 ## What's Next?